 Coupling principle, applications for exoneration

-According to the coupling principle, in case of conditional requirements only the energy-related additional costs shall be included in the assessment of cost effectiveness, as the remaining refurbishment costs would have arisen regardless of the energy modernisation.
-In consequence, only the energy-related additional costs can be subject of exonerations.
+According to the coupling principle, in case of conditional requirements, only the energy-related additional costs shall be included in the assessment of cost-effectiveness, as the remaining refurbishment costs would have arisen regardless of the energy modernisation.
+In consequence, only the energy-related additional costs can be subject to exonerations.
 Exoneration shall be granted as far as an undue hardship is given.
-If an application for exoneration is based on a lack of economic feasibility, the exoneration may be only partial and exclude economically reasonable parts of the measure (e.g. an insulation with a lesser thickness than required).
+If an application for exoneration is based on a lack of economic feasibility, the exoneration may be only partial and exclude economically reasonable parts of the measure (e.g. insulation with a lesser thickness than required).